The Rendel family at Hatchlands Park

 ‘Hal’ was born in Cambridge in 1887.
 He studied music at Cambridge but became involved in architecture and he practised as an architect from 1910.

 Hal inherited Hatchlands Park from his grandfather in 1913 having added the name Rendel to his own as a condition of the inheritance.
 He did little to change the main house but used his architectural skills to design the new stable block and the two lodges at the entrance to the park.
 He is also responsible for the addition of the stone temple to the garden; the inscription it bears is to his mother.
-Hal gave Hatchlands to the National Trust in 1945 but stayed here until 1959.
+Hal gave Hatchlands to us in 1945 but stayed here until 1959.